AdaCore/spark2014/docs/guidance/main.rst

 again selecting menu :menuselection:`SPARK --> Examine All`, select the :guilabel:`check fast` mode in the popup window that opens, and click :guilabel:`Execute`.
-This mode doesn't issue all possible violations of SPARK rules, but it runs much faster, so you should run in this mode in your initial runs.
+This mode doesn't issue all possible violations of SPARK rules, but it runs much faster, so you should run in this mode initially.
 GNATprove should output error messages located on code that violates SPARK rules.
 The section :ref:`Dealing with SPARK Violations` explains how to address these violations by either modifying the code or excluding it from analysis.

-After all the messages have been addressed, you should yet again rerun the SPARK validity checker, this time in a mode where all possible violations are issued.
+After all the messages have been addressed, you should again rerun the SPARK validity checker, this time in a mode where all possible violations are issued.
 Do this by again selecting menu :menuselection:`SPARK --> Examine All`, but now select the :guilabel:`check all` mode in the popup window that opens, and again click :guilabel:`Execute`.
 Again, GNATprove should output error messages located on code that violates SPARK rules, which should also be addressed as detailed in section :ref:`Dealing with SPARK Violations`.